LogicalGuy77/Orai-NFT/README.md

 # Orai-NFT
-Built and deployed NFT on Orai chain
+Built and deployed NFT on Orai chain.
+Source code on master branch.